5 Reasons to Visit Tokyo ASAP

 If you are a sea-food lover then you traveled to the right place.
 Toyosu Fish Market is located just outside of Tokyo and is one of the largest wholefood fish markets in the world.
 Plenty of restaurants and shops come to the fish market to get their products.
-Visiting the market should be on your to-do list, and if you’re up for an early morning they even have a tuna auction from 5:30 am to 6 a.m.
+Visiting the market should be on your to-do list, and if you’re up for an early morning they even have a tuna auction starting at 5:30 AM!

 5. The nature is otherworldly.